j-fu/vtkfig/doc/installation.md

 ## Installation

 Prerequisite is a C++11 compiler and  an installed version of VTK.
-So far, the codee been  tested with VTK 6.3 and VTK  7.0.
-Build uses the standard CMake way.
+So far, the code been  tested with VTK 6.3, VTK  7.0 and VTK 7.1  Build uses the standard CMake way.
 E.g. to configure with clang, use

 ````